Oliviers-OSS/libpwquality/README.md

 # Project libpwquality extended

 This project is based on the original libpwquality project (Library for password quality checking and generating random passwords) and include a few extensions:
-- Differents user profiles management.
+- Differents user profiles management (administrators must have a stronger password than simple users for example).
 - Check passwords against trivial substitutions.
 - Check passwords against Leet speaks patterns.